 ELIZABETH SOELISTIO WRITES – Along with his usual feistiness and candor, former Jakarta governor Basuki “Ahok” Purnama is revealing a new side to his personality: Graciousness.
 In a letter written from Mako Brimob Prison, read to the media by his tearful wife, Ahok explained why he won’t appeal his recent blasphemy conviction.
 Bottom line: Staying incarcerated lessens the chance for violence between his supporters and opponents.

-“I [Ahok] know that it’s hard for you to accept this, let alone for me.
+Veronica Tan read the letter with tears flowing.
+“I know that it’s hard for you to accept this, let alone for me.
 However, I have learned to forgive and accept all of this, if this is for our common good in building the nation and state,” Tan read.

-Tommy Sihotang, Ahok’s defense lawyer, expanded on Ahok’s situation, claiming that the blasphemy case has become overly politicized and the consequences of filing an appeal would be major.
+Tommy Sihotang, Ahok’s defense lawyer, expanded on Ahok’s situation, claiming that the blasphemy case has become overly politicized and the consequences of filing an appeal would be dramatic.
 “Anything could happen in an appeal — including the possible lengthening of the governor’s sentence, which has happened in other appeals to the Jakarta High Court, or clashes between his supporters and opponents.”

 Despite the religious division, Ahok included references to God in his letter, staying true to his faith and values.
-He included the Javanese phrase, “Gusti ora sare,” meaning that God does not sleep.
+“Gusti ora sare,” he wrote in Javanese.
+“God does not sleep.”